MSc in Applied Cancer Science

 The course is firmly rooted in three core research areas: DNA damage and repair, the tumour niche, and tumour immunology.
 The content focuses on fundamental cancer science in these areas, and on using that science in cutting-edge research towards future therapies.

-- Tracy Bye, Deputy Director of Education, Department of Oncology.
+- Dr Marco Pontecorvi, Director of Studies and Teaching Fellow, Department of Oncology.

 This course is offered for the 2023/24 academic year subject to final approval by the University.